feathersjs/feathers/docs/api/channels.md

 ## Example

-The example below shows the generated `channels.js` file illustrating how the different parts fit together:
+The example below shows the generated channels file illustrating how the different parts fit together:

 ```ts
 export default function(app: any) {